Oedipus Rex: Fate, free will, or tragic flaw

 Fate is a motif that often occurs in Greek writing, tragedies in particular.
 Likewise, where the attempt to avoid an oracle is the very thing that enables it to happen is common to many Greek myths.
-For example, similarities to Oedipus can be seen in the myth of Perseus' birth.
+For example, similarities to Oedipus can be seen in the myth of Perseus's birth.

 Two oracles in particular dominate the plot of Oedipus Rex.
 Jocasta relates the prophecy that was told to Laius before the birth of Oedipus (lines 711–4):

 The oracle told to Laius tells only of the patricide, whereas the incest is missing.
 Prompted by Jocasta's recollection, Oedipus reveals the prophecy which caused him to leave Corinth (lines 791–3):

 The implication of Laius's oracle is ambiguous.
 One interpretation considers that the presentation of Laius's oracle in this play differs from that found in Aeschylus's Oedipus trilogy produced in 467 BC.
 Smith (2005) argues that "Sophocles had the option of making the oracle to Laius conditional (if Laius has a son, that son will kill him) or unconditional (Laius will have a son who will kill him).
-Both Aeschylus and Euripides write plays in which the oracle is conditional; Sophocles...chooses to make Laius's oracle unconditional and thus removes culpability for his sins from Oedipus, for he could not have done other than what he did, no matter what action he took."
+Both Aeschylus and Euripides write plays in which the oracle is conditional; Sophocles ... chooses to make Laius's oracle unconditional and thus removes culpability for his sins from Oedipus, for he could not have done other than what he did, no matter what action he took."

 This interpretation is supported by Jocasta's repetition of the oracle at lines 854–55: "Loxias declared that the king should be killed by/ his own son."
 In Greek, Jocasta uses the verb chrênai: "to be fated, necessary."
 This iteration of the oracle seems to suggest that it was unconditional and inevitable.

 Other scholars have nonetheless argued that Sophocles follows tradition in making Laius's oracle conditional, and thus avoidable.
 They point to Jocasta's initial disclosure of the oracle at lines 711–14.
 In Greek, the oracle cautions: "hôs auton hexoi moira pros paidos thanein/ hostis genoit emou te kakeinou para."
 The two verbs in boldface indicate what is called a "future more vivid" condition: if a child is born to Laius, his fate to be killed by that child will overtake him.